Adam Enfroy Logo

 To Integrate With Other Systems

-While getting the customer experience right is essential, it’s also necessary to ensure that your CRM database integrates with other systems in your business.
+While getting the customer experience right is essential, ensuring that your CRM database integrates with other systems in your business is also necessary.

-A CRM database that can integrate with your accounting software, for example, can save you a lot of time and hassle when it comes to billing customers.
+For example, a CRM database that can integrate with your accounting software can save you a lot of time and hassle when it comes to billing customers.

 A CRM system that can’t talk to your email marketing system means you’ll have to export lists of contacts manually, which can be time-consuming.